-Here is the tally of the processes: There will be three new processes in PMBOK 6th edition.
+Here is the tally of the processes: There will be three new processes in the PMBOK 6th edition.

-Close procurement in Procurement Knowledge area has been removed as a process and the content of this process clubbed with control procurement and close project.
+Close procurement in the Procurement Knowledge area has been removed as a process and the content of this process clubbed with control procurement and close project.
 Close procurement was dealing with the closure of contracts of vendors which was generally not performed by project managers in most organizations.
-Hence, PMI implementing Kaizen and feedback into its processes has modified to reflect the reality.
+Hence, PMI implementing Kaizen and feedback into its processes has been modified to reflect reality.

 Therefore the tally is PMBOK 5th edition 47 processes to which 3 added = 50 from which 1 removed, essentially becomes 50-1=49 in PMBOK 6th edition.

 This is the new process added to the Integration knowledge area under the execution process group and the total count in integration becomes 7.
 What is this process meant for in PMBOK 6th edition?
 Execution in Integration is where the deliverables are being created.
 This is where there is a need for decision-making.
 Hence, there is a need for processing data to information to knowledge & wisdom based on which the decisions will be made.
 Keeping with the current trends, knowledge is the power that will help project managers use the data crunching technologies and make informed decisions.